 The oropendola gets its name from the male’s mating behavior.
-It hangs upside down (like a pendulum), spreads its wings, and sings to females.
-Displaying males perform a deep bow while singing St-st-ee-ee-ee-EE-EE-EE-wooo or CreeeEEEoooooooooo.
-Both males and females make have a loud clack call.
+It hangs upside down like a pendulum, spreads its wings, and sings to females.
+Displaying males perform a deep bow while singing “St-st-ee-ee-ee-EE-EE-EE-wooo” or “CreeeEEEoooooooooo.”
+Both males and females make a loud, harsh “kak-kak-kak” alarm call.

 What They Eat

-Oropendolas are omnivorous, and feed on a variety of fruit, nectar, insects, spiders, and small vertebrates such as tree frogs.
-They forage for food mostly in the upper areas of trees.
+Oropendolas are omnivores that forage mostly in the upper areas of trees.
+They feed on a variety of fruit, nectar, insects, spiders, and small vertebrates such as tree frogs.

 Where They Live

-These birds are found throughout South America’s Amazon River Basin.
+These birds are found from Costa Rica south through South America’s Amazon River Basin.
 They prefer edges and clearings of tropical and sub-tropical forests.
-They may also be found in grasslands, savannahs, and marshes.
+Second growth forests, savannahs and plantations with large trees are also preferred.

 What They Do

-Female oropendolas make one of the most unusual and unique nests in the bird world, up to 100 feet up from the ground.
-The nest is woven from grasses and palm frond fibers, and can measure 3-6 feet long.
+Female oropendolas make one of the most unusual nests in the bird world.
+Up to 100 feet above the ground, the nest is woven from grasses and palm frond fibers, and can measure over five feet long.
 Despite the nest’s large size, it is suspended by only a few strands of grass.
 The female incubates two eggs, while the male protects the nest from predators such as snakes and monkeys.
-A colony may consist of 2-40 nests.

 How They’re Doing